brainleq/Non-Photorealistic-Rendering/README.md

 # Non-Photorealistic Rendering

 This project generates acrylic styled paintings from photographs.
+It accomplishes this by calculating gradient vectors using the Sobel operator which the edge tangent flow fields can then be constructed from.
+These filters are produced in a shader using GLSL.

 ## Samples